 - Page Margin should be 1-inch on the top, bottom, left and right side.

 - All Headings should only have initials capitalized like, Abstract, Introduction, Conclusion.
 Headings should never be bolded or italicized.
 They should always have normal formatting.

-- Works Cited or References should be on the separate page at the end of the manuscript.
-In-text citation and Works Cited/references should co-relate each other.
+- Works Cited or References should be on a separate page at the end of the manuscript.

 - Works Cited or References should be Center aligned (only title)

-- If a references line exceeds and goes to the second line then it should have an indentation of .5 inch margin without pressing the ENTER button.
+- If a references line exceeds and goes to the second line then it should have an indentation of .5 inch margin.

-- Works Cited/references must have proper inclusion in the body of a manuscript to avoid any plagiarism.
+- Works Cited/references must have proper inclusion in the body of a manuscript.
+In the other words, In-text citation and Works Cited/references should co-relate each other.

 - All figures, images, tables of the manuscript should be embedded into the original text.
 Separate files or documents will not be accepted.

 - Note: If you are not able to format your manuscript, send it as an M.S.
 Word file, we will format it according to our protocol.

 As we ethically and legally support only plagiarism-free material and contents of the article, we are equally concerned about the quality of the images.
 We do encourage our authors to use only original images with full copyright holdings.
 If you do not want to spend money on images, then use royalty-free images.
 The images should be original, alteration free and free from any kind of software manipulation.
 All the material (contents, images, data, and tables) used in the article must be plagiarism free and should also be free from any copyright issues.
 We strictly advise our authors and readers not to use the infringed material of any kind, which may cause any legal issue or problem in the future.